chocobalt/chocobalt.github.io/_posts/2017-1-29-World-Scary-Play-Pokemon.md

 > "We do have a lot in common.
 The same earth, the same air, the same sky.
-Maybe if we started looking at what's the same... instead of always looking at what's different, well, who knows?" - Meowth, *Pokémon, The First Movie*
+Maybe if we started looking at what's the same... instead of always looking at what's different, well, who knows?" - Meowth (Pokémon, The First Movie)